minsol21/CRS05/README.md

 3. **Confidence Interval Calculation**: There may be a bug or incorrect implementation in the calculation of the 95% confidence intervals.
 The intervals may be too wide, consistently covering the true probability.

-### Code Explanation
-- simulate_buffon_needle(n, b, s): Simulates n needle drops, returning the intersection probability.
-- estimate_pi(P, b, s): Estimates π using the intersection probability.
-- experiment_and_plot(): Conducts experiments and plots the standard deviation.
-- confidence_intervals(): Computes and plots the confidence intervals.
-- outside_confidence_ratio(): Measures and plots the ratio of experiments outside the confidence interval.

-### What we failed
-At Task 5.1.d, confidence ratio outside of 95% is always 0.
-However, assuming from overall possibilities, it can't be 0.